flarnrules/towers/collections/2-proto_towers/README.md

 6b --> I need to write a script that does this for me.
 Should be relatively simple to do.
 I'll use a crane (🏗️) emoji to indicate things that need to be built: 🏗️.
 If you are a new developer or just reading through this, quick tip about emojis... if you are on windows you can access the emoji menu with: `windows key + .` -> that's Windows Key and Period at the same time.
 It's quite remarkable, having the emoji menu right at your fingertips.
 Just like... hundreds of well designed tiny representations of important concepts. emojis are actually pretty cool come to think of it... anyways... 🏗️ for good measure, this would be really helpful. and save a lot of tedium.

+## collab
+mint and list 1 tower that is a collab with another artist.
+List is always as an auction starting at the tower's number + 10 stars.
+Auction length is variable, anywhere from